-SON 289 - Sonographic Topics CIS Course ID: S22124 Class Hours 2 Lab Hours 0 Credit Hours 2 Minimum State Prerequisites: Take SON 110 Minimum State Corequisites: None Local Prerequisites: None Local Corequisites: None This course provides an overview of sonographic topics in preparation for certification examinations.
+SON 289 - Sonographic Topics

+This course provides an overview of sonographic topics in preparation for certification examinations.
 Emphasis is placed on registry preparation.
-Upon completion, students should be able to demonstrate a comprehensive knowledge of sonography and be prepared for the registry examinations.
+Upon completion, students should be able to demonstrate a comprehensive knowledge of sonography and be

-SPA 111 - Elementary Spanish I Class Hours 3 Lab Hours 0 Clinical Hours 0 Work Experience 0 Credit Hours 3 Minimum State Prerequisites: None Minimum State Corequisites: None Local Prerequisites: DRE-097, or ENG 002, or ENG 111 Local Corequisites: None This course introduces the fundamental elements of the Spanish language within a cultural context.
+SPA 111 - Elementary Spanish I

+Class Hours 3 Lab Hours 0 Clinical Hours 0 Work Experience 0 Credit Hours 3

+This course introduces the fundamental elements of the Spanish language within a cultural context.
 Emphasis is placed on the development of basic listening, speaking, reading, and writing skills.
 Upon completion, students should be able to comprehend and respond with grammatical accuracy to spoken and written Spanish and demonstrate cultural awareness.

 College Transfer: This course has been approved for transfer under the CAA as a general education course in Humanities/Fine Arts.
 This course has been approved for transfer under the ICAA as a general education course in Humanities/Fine Arts.

-SPA 112 - Elementary Spanish II Class Hours 3 Lab Hours 0 Clinical Hours 0 Work Experience 0 Credit Hours 3 Minimum State Prerequisites: Take SPA 111 Minimum State Corequisites: None Local Prerequisites: None Local Corequisites: None This course is a continuation of SPA 111 focusing on the fundamental elements of the Spanish language within a cultural context.
+SPA 112 - Elementary Spanish II

+Class Hours 3 Lab Hours 0 Clinical Hours 0 Work Experience 0 Credit Hours 3

+Minimum State Prerequisites: Take SPA 111

+This course is a continuation of SPA 111 focusing on the fundamental elements of the Spanish language within a cultural context.
 Emphasis is placed on the progressive development of listening, speaking, reading, and writing skills.
 Upon completion, students should be able to comprehend and respond with increasing proficiency to spoken and written Spanish and demonstrate further cultural awareness.

 College Transfer: This course has been approved for transfer under the CAA as a general education course in Humanities/Fine Arts.
 This course has been approved for transfer under the ICAA as a general education course in Humanities/Fine Arts.

-SPA 211 - Intermediate Spanish I CIS Course ID: S11415 Class Hours 3 Lab Hours 0 Credit Hours 3 Minimum State Prerequisites: Take SPA-112 This course provides a review and expansion of the essential skills of the Spanish language.
+SPA 211 - Intermediate Spanish I

+Minimum State Prerequisites: Take SPA-112 This course provides a review and expansion of the essential skills of the Spanish language.
 Emphasis is placed on the study of authentic and representative literary and cultural texts.
 Upon completion, students should be able to communicate effectively, accurately, and creatively about the past, present, and future.

 College Transfer: This course has been approved for transfer under the CAA as a general education course in Humanities/Fine Arts.

 This course has been approved for transfer under the ICAA as a general education course in Humanities/Fine Arts.